Marvin Gaye: Personal life, family and death

-Death
+In 2018, producer Quincy Jones claimed Gaye had been sexually involved with actor Marlon Brando, an allegation denied by Gaye's surviving family.
+Jones later apologized for his comments, calling it "word vomit".
+Gaye's sister Zeola called the producer "wicked and vindictive", following Jones' allegations while Gaye's eldest son Marvin III stated that his father "didn't have anything against homosexuals" and that Gaye was a "ladies man".

-Gaye intervened in a fight between his parents in the early afternoon hours of April 1, 1984, in the family house in the West Adams neighborhood of Los Angeles.
-He became involved in a physical altercation with his father, Marvin Gay Sr., who shot Gaye twice, once in the chest, piercing his heart, and then into Gaye's shoulder.
+In the early afternoon hours of April 1, 1984, Gaye intervened in a fight between his parents in the family house in the West Adams neighborhood of Western Heights in Los Angeles.
+He became involved in a physical altercation with his father, Marvin Gay Sr., who shot Gaye twice, once in the chest, piercing his heart, and then into his shoulder.
 The shooting took place in Gaye's bedroom at 12:38 p.m.
-The first shot proved fatal.
-Gaye was pronounced dead at 1:01 p.m. after his body arrived at California Hospital Medical Center, one day short of his 45th birthday.
+Gaye was pronounced dead at 1:01 p.m. after his body arrived at California Hospital Medical Center.

-After Gaye's funeral, his body was cremated at Forest Lawn Memorial Park-Hollywood Hills, and his ashes were scattered into the Pacific Ocean.
+After Gaye's funeral, his body was cremated at Forest Lawn Memorial Park–Hollywood Hills, and his ashes were scattered into the Pacific Ocean.
 Gay Sr. was initially charged with first-degree murder, but the charges were reduced to voluntary manslaughter following a diagnosis of a brain tumor.
 He was given a suspended six-year sentence and probation.
 He died at a nursing home in 1998.

 Musicianship

 Equipment

 Starting off his musicianship as a drummer doing session work during his tenure with Harvey Fuqua, and his early Motown years, Gaye's musicianship evolved to include piano, keyboards, synthesizers, and organ.
-Gaye also utilized percussion instruments, such as bells, finger cymbals, box drums, glockenspiels, vibraphones, bongos, congas, and cabasas.
+Gaye also used percussion instruments, such as bells, finger cymbals, box drums, glockenspiels, vibraphones, bongos, congas, and cabasas.
 This became evident when he was given creative control in his later years with Motown, to produce his own albums.
 In addition to his talent as a drummer, Gaye also embraced the TR-808, a drum machine that became prominent in the early '80s, making use of its sounds for production of his Midnight Love album.
 The piano was his primary instrument when performing on stage, with occasional drumming.